Sunday, May 26, 2013

 Rumbly tumbly banished, I took a critical look at the sky.
 I didn’t like what I was seeing: clouds, lots of clouds, including some distinctly dark ones.
 Yes, the weather forecasts I’d had over the last several days had not been overly encouraging, but I hadn’t expected Thursday to be quite this bad.
 Looked to me that if something didn’t change we would not see a cotton-picking thing other than the insides of our eyelids Thursday night.

 Oh, well, such is the life of an amateur astronomer.
 I tried to forget about the clouds and motored up to the Lodge to unpack in my room.
-One of the best features of the Feliciana Retreat Center is its lodge, which, in addition to a beautiful dining area, has a passel of small motel-like rooms.
-As you may know, I am way past staying in cabins, even the FRC’s relatively nice “cottages,” unless he absolutely has to.
+One of the best features of the Feliciana Retreat Center is its lodge, which, in addition to a beautiful dining area, has a bunch of small motel-like rooms.
+As you may know, your uncle is way past staying in cabins, even the FRC’s relatively nice “cottages,” unless he absolutely has to.

 What did I do there?
 Hung out with old friends shooting the breeze about many things.
-While I didn’t care for the hard-right politics that was an obsession for some of the folks, I joined in when the topic became old TV shows and movies.
+While I didn’t care for the hard-right politics that was an obsession for some of these folks, I joined in the discussion when the topic switched to old TV shows and movies.
 Heck, there was even a little astronomy talk.
-In other words, I had a nice time shooting the breeze with friends I see too seldom, and when the discussion turned to “right versus left,” I recited a little mantra my old Granny taught me many a decade ago: “Just like water off a duck’s back.”
+In other words, I had a nice time with friends I see too seldom, and when the discussion turned to “right versus left,” I just recited a little mantra my old Granny taught me many a decade ago: “Just like water off a duck’s back.”

 I had a good time practicing my sitting out on the field, but there were a lot of hours to fill without talks and vendors and raffles; especially since astronomical twilight would not arrive till well after nine.
 When I got tired of sitting, I’d walk over, uncover my pretty new telescope, who’d told me her name was “Mrs. Emma Peel,” organize and reorganize my astro-junk, and sneak another peek at my watch.